yogendra-kumawat/Advance_tech_OCR/README.md

 # Advance_tech_OCR
-model to autofill forms using ocr currently on working
+model to autofill forms using ocr \n currently on working